oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Add a property `nestingLevel` of type `integer`, optional.
     - Add a property `executionOrder` of type `integer`, optional.

+    NOTE: Because of #161, `kind` is back, but it means something different.

 - [Issue #86](https://github.com/oasis-tcs/sarif-spec/issues/86): "Add path normalization guidance for URLs"

     In the `rule` object:

     - Rename the `helpUri` property to `helpLocation`.
     - Change the type of the renamed `helpLocation` property from `string` to `fileLocation`.

+    OBSOLETE: Because of #175.

 - [Issue #95](https://github.com/oasis-tcs/sarif-spec/issues/95): "invocation.fileName -> invocation.executableLocation"